Knotx/knotx/README.md

 }
 ```
 This section configures the Remote repository mock used by the example application.
 It consists of:
-- **mock.data.root** - relative (to knotx-mocks/src/main/resources) path where mocked HTML responses are located on local storage
+- **mock.data.root** - a path (relative to `knotx-mocks/src/main/resources`) where mocked HTML responses are located on local storage,
 - **http.port** - HTTP Port the mock service is listening to.

 **mockService** section